 An outline for the immediate action items and what to do and where to go if you need support,

 A host of websites, professionals, groups, social media support, literature, samples, and examples!

 30 and 60 minute options for any consultation.
 Curated packages available for lengthier or complex projects

 Access referral codes and discounts for eligible services you follow up on through our partnership.

-For a long time, the culture has been resistant to talking about the topics that actually result in real change for clinical social workers and therapists—generating income, creating professional boundaries, quality training and consultation, and unequivocally asserting our value and worth.
+For a long time, the culture has been resistant to talking about the topics that actually result in real change for us—generating income, creating professional boundaries, quality training and consultation, and unequivocally asserting our value and worth.
 We often find ourselves on the losing end of a power struggle with the system and are supposed to be okay with it, so we can maintain our “professional virtuosity”.

 So we don’t invest in ourselves.

 We’re hypocritical.
 We overcommit.
 We undersell ourselves.
 We accept insufficient knowledge.
 We go through the motions.
 We accept the lowest offers possible.
 We tolerate.
 We stay.

 It’s hard to be a helper and change-maker when you aren’t maintaining the integrity of your own professional values–when you have a hard time conveying your own value and trust yourself to be ENOUGH.

 What Are You Asking For Anyway?